chtzvt/redRover/README.md

 ## Caveats and Potential Improvements

-  - Power management is somewhat iffy, there is a patched version of rtcwake included with redRover but suspension seems to save less battery than expected.
   - There are 3 versions of busybox on the system in total: the system's version, the vanilla version compiled for ARMv6, and the version with the rtcwake patch.
   - Fetching and cropping the image could be handled on the device if the appropriate libraries (esp.
 PIL) could be cross-compiled for the platform.
   - The entire system could be bundled into a KoboRoot.tgz file.
 I may do this at some point.